 UBER NOT WORKING FOR ARGENTINES

 While Uber is a great resource for some, it is not the greatest for Argentine riders.
 I learned from a few Argentine friends that they are unable to use the app because the Argentine credit card won’t accept payments to UBER.
 Apparently, in an effort to block Uber the government has requested to Visa, Master Card and American Express not to allow Uber to process cards from Argentina.
 I found this great and extensive article that explains how did the government manage to request the credit card processors to not accept payment for Uber in Argentina.

 Of course faithful to their style, Uber found alternative ways to allow Argentines to pay for the service.
 Basically, Porteños can do: Bank Transfer, Rapipago and PagoFacil (all Prepaid methods) a creative solution to a complex problem.

 THE PORTEÑO TAXI DRIVERS REACTION TO UBER IN BUENOS AIRES CITY

 Taxi drivers are very upset with Uber taking their business by offering lower prices.
 You probably didn’t know, but Uber drivers do not have to complete the same training and certification process as Argentine taxi drivers.
 They don’t have a proper passenger car insurance, they don’t pay the taxes cabbies pay.
-In a few words… they are comply unregulated.
+In a few words… they are completely unregulated.

-Having being in Buenos Aires for over two years now, I have taken both taxis and Ubers from Vamos Spanish Academy to different places of the city.
+Having been in Buenos Aires for over two years now, I have taken both taxis and Ubers from Vamos Spanish Academy to different places of the city.
 I like having the convenience of choosing when to leave with Uber but the availability of taxis after leaving a restaurant or bar.
 Let´s face it.
 Uber is likely here to stay.
 With the shifting mindset of the millennial generation, Uber and other ride-sharing companies are the future.